 If you still like to setup a custom timing, click the "Customize" button below the "Resolution" list.
 Choose a resolution from the list or click the button "Create Custom Resolution".

-In the first section, select the output you like to modify.
+In the first section, select the output you want to modify.
 Further down, in the "Resolution settings" section, you may setup the resolution and refresh rate.
 The timing details change automatically depending on the "Standard".
 If you changed it to "Manual" you could adopt these settings as well but this is only recommended for very advanced users.

 For the menu "Adjust desktop size and position" it is recommended to set the scaling to "No Scaling" and disable any desktop resizing (in the Size tab).